undocumented-coder/MagicalMadness/README.md

  Disassembler for x86 PE files.

  # https://magicalmadness.me/
- I've created an official website for the project.
+ I've created an official website for the project, powered by ReactJS & Mantine.

  [1/23/22]
  Linked up all the components together and added exception handling for finding errors easier.